Medication to stop drinking or cut back

 Frequently asked questions

-Yes, both medication options are FDA approved.
-Naltrexone is an FDA approved medication for those looking to reduce or stop drinking alcohol, and Disulfiram is an FDA approved medication for those looking to stop drinking alcohol.
+Yes, both medication options are FDA-approved.
+Naltrexone is an FDA-approved medication for those looking to reduce or stop drinking alcohol, and Disulfiram is an FDA-approved medication for those looking to stop drinking alcohol.

 While both medications can be prescribed to treat alcohol use disorder (AUD), naltrexone and disulfiram interact with alcohol differently.
 Treatment providers will make the choice to prescribe naltrexone or disulfiram based on a patient’s preferences, medical history, and treatment goals.

-Monument Medical Advisor James Besante, MD shares more about your medication options for treating alcohol use disorder here.
 For more information on naltrexone vs. antabuse (disulfiram), please email Monument’s support team and review our resource articles to learn more.

 Your treatment provider will send your prescription to your pharmacy of choice.
 As a default, we will send your prescription to Amazon Pharmacy, which delivers your medication right to your door.
 If you’d prefer to send your prescription to another pharmacy, you can do so by updating your preferences here.